loki344/ml-starter/README.md

 # Highlights

 - Provides a REST-API for your ONNX model
-- Provides a React frontend for your ONNX model
+- Provides a standard React frontend for your ONNX model
 - Lets you save requests and predictions in an online MongoDB
 - Learn from the feedback of your users
 - Runs everywhere with Docker
 - Minimal configuration and implementation required
+- Integrate your own GUI

 ---